matthew-paul-2006/RNAseq/README.md

 # RNAseq
-A collection of analyses of S.cerevisiae RNAseq data
+A collection of analyses of S. cerevisiae RNAseq data